plblum/jivs/planning/ModelRules Design for Configuration.md

 #### `constructor(services)`

-Stores the `ValidationServices` instance used by the rules object.
+Stores the `JivsServices` instance used by the rules object.

 Subclasses call this through `super(services)`.